 Self-expansion theory, developed by husband and wife researchers Arthur and Elaine Aron, speaks to this situation[iv].
-In their view romantic love is a period of rapid self-expansion by including the beloved in your sense of who you are.
+In their view, romantic love is a period of rapid self-expansion by including the beloved in your sense of who you are.

-During the very early stages of the relationship you learn a lot about your beloved and get to grow as a person and experience new things by integrating aspects of your spouse into your own life.
+During the very early stages of the relationship, you learn a lot about your beloved and get to grow as a person and experience new things by integrating aspects of your spouse into your own life.
 The rate at which you can do this declines after the initial period of the relationship: you start to run out of new things to learn about your spouse.

 So dating is the most exciting phase of a relationship because you’re getting to grow as a person by getting to know your spouse, and this inevitably starts to taper off the longer a relationship lasts.
 The other side of the coin is the concept of habituation: the longer you do something/spend time with someone, the more you get used to it/them, and the less rewarding the time becomes[v].
 Sniff.

 Intimacy and sex then play into these early stages of love and then marriage.
-For those that are new to our podcast, we speak out of a Christian worldview and we practice and hold the value that extramarital sex is not only wrong, it’s unhelpful.
+For those that are new to our podcast, we speak out of a Christian worldview and we practice and hold the value that extramarital sex is not only wrong, but it’s also unhelpful.
 On the ‘unhelpful’ point, we’ve noted before that the best sex is happening inside of marriage so we not only have moral reasons for asserting this value, but research-based evidence to support the benefits as well.